Working as a Store Manager

 at Superdry take you?

-We offer 28 days paid holiday for full time Sales Assistants and Supervisors, and 33 days for Assistant Store Managers and Managers, inclusive of bank holidays.
+In the UK we offer 28 days paid holiday for full time Sales Assistants and Floor Managers, and 33 days for Assistant Store Managers and Store Managers, inclusive of bank holidays.

 You’re auto-enrolled into our pension scheme within 3 months of joining.
 You get 2% company contributions (you put in 1%).
 If you’re a Store Manager you can choose get 4% company contributions if you put in 5%.
 You can enrol immediately to get contributions from your first payday.